dennisshushack/BlockchainApp/ChainLink/README.md

 1. Install docker desktop and run docker desktop
 2. Run `docker compose up`
 3. Open `localhost:6688` in a browser
-4. Login with the credentials given under apicrendentials.txt
+4. Login with the credentials given under apicrendentials.txt in the chainlink-volume folder
 5. Add Link and Ethereum to the node
 6. Follow the instructions on how to run jobs on the Chainlink website: https://docs.chain.link/chainlink-nodes/v1/fulfilling-requests/